PedroAVJ/fotogenio/README.md

 ## To Do

+- Data modeling
+  - Use clerk elements instead of custom components
+  - Use session claims instead of saving data in database
+  - Change to syncronous account creation
   - Change to syncronous prediction creation
-- Data modeling
   - Use cn utility where applicable
   - Apply the font globally instead of importing it in each component
   - Use variants instead of copying the code everywhere